 It was also our aim during 2022-23 to increase participation of children eligible for PPG in extra-curricular activities and educational visits.
 Funding was allocated to ensuring children in receipt of PPG were able to attend educational visits, including our year 6 residential trip to River Dart Country Park.
 Funding was also allocated to enable pupils eligible for PPG to attend extra-curricular activities after school in addition to enrichment activities within the school day as part of our themed weeks.
-The percentage of pupils attending these activities increased to 58% attending at least 1 extra-curricular activities.
+The percentage of pupils attending afterschool activities remained stable at 54% attending at least 1 extra-curricular activities.
 Since the COVID-19 pandemic, we have seen a decrease in the number of children attending extra-curricular activities after school however, it is important to Lowbrook Academy that we provide our children from disadvantaged backgrounds with ample opportunities to participate in further activities to enrich their education and socialisation.
-We will continue to look into ways to engage children eligible for PPG with these activities.
+The addition of further peripatetic music lessons (guitar, cello and violin) during the school day has been beneficial to a number of our disadvantaged pupils, further increasing participation percentages in wider enrichment to 62%.

-Pupil behaviour, wellbeing and mental heath has been a huge focus as part of our strategy plan last year.
+Pupil behaviour, wellbeing and mental health has been a huge focus as part of our strategy plan last year.
 In line with research by the Education Endowment Foundation, daily pupil conferencing to provide 1:1 feedback is a key focus of our pupil premium funding.
 In addition, we prioritised funding for ELSA sessions to be delivered to pupils.
 Behaviour and engagement around school has improved and emotional wellbeing has drastically improved.
 We now aim to sustain these improved levels of well-being across the school.